 Army rebounds to upend Texas-San Antonio, 31-13

-Senior defensive back Elijah Riley said the Black Knights moved on from the loss quickly, but not everyone was able to forget so easily.
+Senior defensive back Elijah Riley said the Black Knights moved on from that loss, but not everyone was able to forget so easily.

 Monken admitted he was worried about a letdown, but he shouldn't have.